anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-proposal.md

 ## Collaboration
 Work with your project team on this deliverable.

-## Due Date
+## Due Dates
+* Your dataset metadata is due Wednesday April 9th at 10pm in your team github
-Monday April 14th at 10pm on Team Deliverable GitHub.
+* Your team contract and proposal are due Monday April 14th at 10pm on Team Deliverable GitHub.

 ## What to submit
 This deliverable has three components